Managing degenerative disc disease symptoms with at-home treatments

-- Over-the-counter non-steroidal, anti-inflammatory drugs (NSAIDs) and pain relievers for swelling and pain
+- Over-the-counter nonsteroidal anti-inflammatory drugs (NSAIDs) — and pain relievers to reduce swelling and relieve pain

 Not all conservative treatment methods for managing degenerative disc disease symptoms are suitable for everyone.
 Your doctor will work with you to create a personalized treatment program to help you find pain relief.